Skip to main content

 Causes - Gum disease (gingivitis and periodontitis)

-Gum disease can be caused by many factors, but poor oral hygiene is the most common cause.
+There are many reasons for gum disease, but poor oral hygiene is the most common cause.

 Poor oral hygiene can cause plaque to build up on your teeth.
 This can happen if you are not brushing your teeth properly or regularly.